-When the New York state Legislature is not in session, PIANY continues to advocate for the association’s legislative priorities.
-This year is no different and PIANY is working with legislators to try and make private-passenger photo inspections optional.
+Now that the New York state Legislature is back in session, PIANY’s advocacy for the association’s legislative priorities is getting kicked into high gear—and that includes PIANY’s work to make private-passenger photo inspections optional.

-Over the last few months, PIANY staff and leadership have met with independent insurance agents across New York during the association’s Regional Advisory Council meetings, and they have solicited written testimonials about agent and client experiences regarding photo inspections.
+During the off session, PIANY staff and leadership met with independent insurance agents across New York during the association’s Regional Advisory Council meetings, and they solicited written testimonials about agent and client experiences regarding photo inspections.
 The takeaway:

 - agents have issues with the new CARCO app, including concerns about security;